hylu-dev/hylu-blog/content/posts/ai/intro-to-machine-learning/index.md

 #### Activation Function

-Once we compute the weighted sum of values entering a neuron we can get virtually any number.
-Usually we want a normalized range a values.
-For example, if we're taking brightness of pixels on a screen, it's useful to have values between 0 and 1.
-The solution is entering the sum into an **activation function**.
+Once the weighted sums are calculated, they are run through an *activation function* as a final step before we take the value of that neuron.

+Activation functions serve two primary purposes.
+Removing **linearity** from the network and for use in **binary classification**

+Linearity in a network would mean multiple layers could just be represented as a single linear combination, removing the complexity of having multiple layers in the first place.
+Why does this help?
+Most phenomena in the world can't be represented linearly and if they can, there's likely not a need to use a neural net in the first place. **We want to describe non-linear phenomena using a non-linear model.**

+As for the second purpose, the values from the weighted sums can be virtually anything but often we want them to be between 0 and 1.
+This is where an activation function can come in to add a final normalization to the value of a neuron.

 A common activation function is the logistic function (sigmoid).

 $$\sigma(x) = \frac{1}{1+e^{-x}}$$

+> This is almost exclusively used for output layers for the binary classification

-Though these days, a more popular choice is ReLU (Rectified Linear Unit)
+A popular choice for hidden layer neurons is ReLU (Rectified Linear Unit)

 $$ReLU(a) = max(0,a)$$